 - Cantharis – urinary tract infections

-Research you complementary practitioner well if you decide to combine traditional and alternative therapies.
-Ensure they are competent to work on animals as well as humans.
-Your vet can offer you recommendations for well-trusted practitioners.
+Not only that, but therapies such as massage, acupuncture, hydrotherapy, physiotherapy, and laser treatments are all viable treatments for pain management.
+Research your complementary practitioner well if you decide to combine traditional and alternative therapies.
+Ensure they are competent to work on pets as well as humans.
+Your veterinarian can offer you recommendations for well-trusted practitioners.

 Ibuprofen for dogs, is it safe?

-For the safety of your dog, steer well clear of over the counter pain-relief medications.
-Unless specifically prescribed by your vet, all human medications should be kept well away from your dog.
+Even if your dog is showing signs of pain, they steer well clear of over-the-counter pain medications for their safety.
+Unless specifically prescribed by your vet, all human medications should stay in your medicine cabinet well away from your pet.

 It’s never nice to see your dog in pain but keeping them safe is essential.
-While dog specific NSAIDs play a crucial role in the management of ongoing conditions like arthritis don’t take the risk of medicating your dog yourself, the danger is far too high.
+While dog-specific NSAIDs play a crucial role in managing ongoing conditions like arthritis, don’t take the risk of medicating your dog yourself, the danger is far too great.